spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 ![image](https://github.com/user-attachments/assets/c41408d3-3adf-4729-bf75-30a60a76258c)

-****Get screenshot of router 2 before passsword was encrypted
+Now, each router password is encrypted.
+We can view this in the router settings in the top screenshot

-Now, each router password is encrypted and instructions for lab 5 is compeleted.
+Lab 5 and Lab 6 have been successfully completed according to the provided instructions.

 ### The purpose of encrypted passwords in cisco
 Once I encrypt the password Cisco for router 1 and password network for router 2.  it transformed the original password into an unreadable format.